 Snowmobiling is one of the most popular winter activities in the world, giving outdoor enthusiasts a good excuse to head out into the cold conditions to have some fun on the mountain.
-But not all winter destinations are created equal in terms of offering excellent opportunities to experience the sport in all of its glory.
-To help you sort through the best places to go for a ride this winter, we've compiled a list of our favorite locations to go snowmobiling in North America.
-Some have hundreds of miles of trails threading through thick forests, while others feature wide open spaces where speed is the name of the game.
+But not all winter destinations are created equal to experience the sport in all of its glory.
+Here, we've compiled a list of our favorite locations to go snowmobiling in North America.
+Some have hundreds of miles of trails threading through thick forests, while others feature wide-open spaces where speed is the name of the game.
 All of the places on this list offer something unique and exhilarating, making them truly adventurous destinations for winter fun.

 Camp Hale, Colorado

 If you're visiting Colorado to go skiing in Vail, Beaver Creek, or one of the Summit County resorts, why not take a day off and go snowmobiling in the Rocky Mountains while you're in the neighborhood?
 Nova Guides is located at Camp Hale, where the 10th Mountain Division trained to fight in the European Alps during World War II, and offers some fantastic day trips into spectacular alpine settings.

-The most popular tour here is The Top of the Rockies, during which snowmobilers ride through wooded terrain before clearing the tree line, where they witness the snowcapped peaks of the surrounding mountains in all directions.
-It is also possible to rent snowmobiles here and use the trails independently if you'd like, although trained guides can also help you maximize your time.
+The most popular tour here is The Top of the Rockies, during which snowmobilers ride through wooded terrain before clearing the tree line with views of snowcapped peaks of the surrounding mountains in all directions.
+It is also possible to rent snowmobiles here and use the trails independently, although trained guides can also help you maximize your time.
 Nova Guides will even pick up visitors at their hotel and take them to the timbered Camp Hale Lodge, in a meadow at 9,200-feet above sea level to begin their adventure.

 Yellowstone National Park